 PAULA CHATEAUNEUF, theorbo IAN WATSON, harpsichord

-Founded in Boston in 1815, the HANDEL & HAYDN SOCIETY is internationally acclaimed for its performances and recordings of Baroque and Classical music.
-Under the leadership of Artistic Director Harry Christophers, H+H’s Period Instrument Orchestra and Chorus delight more than 50,000 listeners each year at Symphony Hall and other leading venues in Boston.
+Founded in Boston in 1815, the Handel and Haydn Society is internationally acclaimed for its performances and recordings of Baroque and Classical music.
+Under the leadership of Artistic Director Harry Christophers, H+H's Period Instrument Orchestra and Chorus delight more than 50,000 listeners each year at Symphony Hall and other leading venues in Boston.
 Through the Karen S. and George D. Levy Education Program, H+H also provides engaging, accessible, and broadly inclusive education to over 10,000 children each year through in-school music instruction and a Vocal Arts Program.
 Handelandhaydn.org

 With seven members of the Handel and Haydn Society, Guy Fishman invigorates and illuminates a brilliant selection of Vivaldi’s cello concertos, once more affirming the genius of the composer, the cello and historically-informed performances on period instruments.